 How is Clinical Urine Test Evaluated

-A woman taking a urine test may wish to know can urine pregnancy test be wrong.
-The answer is this is highly unlikely.
+A woman taking a urine test may wish to know if the urine pregnancy test can be wrong.
+The answer is this is- highly unlikely.
 A urine test report for pregnancy is usually prepared after careful evaluation in three ways:

 1. Visual Examination

 The pathologist may examine the colour of your urine to check if it is cloudy or clear.
 Any unfamiliar odour or unusual colour may be indicative of an infection.
 At times, consumption of certain foods like rhubarb or beets can affect the colour of your urine giving it a red hue.

 2. Dipstick Test

 Dipsticks are thin plastic strips that may be dipped in a urine sample to evaluate certain indicators like pH acidity, sugar quantity, ketones, protein levels, the presence of bilirubin, blood.